MobilePayDev/MobilePayDev.github.io/docs/subscriptions/resources.md

 - [Subscriptions Migration (full reintegration)](https://developer.vippsmobilepay.com/docs/mp-migration-guide/subscriptions/): Read our migration guide and prepare for migrating to the Recurring API.
 This is relevant for existing merchants and partner who wants to do full reintegration.

 Please note: We are continuously working on improving our migration guide so it includes  step-by-step instructions, best practices, and FAQs to help merchants smoothly transition to the new platform.

-- [Prepare for the facade period](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform): Get an overview of changes in functionality and recommendations for the existing MobilePay Subscriptions API and how you best can prepare for facade period without full reintegration.

 ## New Platform Resources